LangatD/collaborative-project/README.md

-That was a project on git basics
+That was a project on git basics. update